libavg/libavg/sphinxdoc/events.rst

             Current speed of the mouse in pixels per millisecond as a :py:class:`Point2D`.
 Read-only.

+    .. autoclass:: TangibleEvent(id, markerID, type, pos, speed, orientation)

+        Generated when a tangible event occurs.
+Tangible events happen when a surface that supports marker-based tracking is active.
+Supported only for TUIO-based surfaces.

+        .. py:attribute:: markerID

+            The id of the marker.
+Unlike :py:attr:`cursorid`, :py:attr:`markerID` is persistent and stays the same if a tangible is removed from the surface and re-placed again.

+        .. py:attribute:: orientation

+            The angle of the marker in radians.

     .. autoclass:: TouchEvent(id, type, pos, source, [speed])

         Generated when a touch or other tracking event occurs.
 Touch events happen